daveisagit/aoc2025/README.md

 ### --- Day 7: Laboratories ---

-Process each row to know where beams are and how many splitters are hit Nice double recursion in part B using memoise
+Process each row to know where beams are and how many splitters are hit.
+Nice double recursion in part B using memoise

 ### --- Day 8: Playground ---